 Medi-Cal is California’s Medicaid program — a public health insurance program that provides needed health care services for low-income families with children, seniors, people with disabilities, foster caregivers, pregnant women and low-income people with specific diseases, such as tuberculosis, breast cancer or HIV/AIDS.
 Medi-Cal is financed equally by the state and federal governments.

-Develop and implement timely access standards for LTSS for providers who travel to the beneficiary to provide services
+Develop and implement timely access standards for long-term services and supports providers who travel to the beneficiary to provide services

 Assess and certify the adequacy of a managed care plan’s provider network at least annually